Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the

 Who doesn't love a good bread pudding?
 Late breakfast mornings, holidays, celebrations, bread puddings come in hand when you entertain or need an easy breakfast.

 Almost every country around the world has a favorite bread pudding recipe.
-In America, we like our bread pudding, but we also like French Toast casseroles, which are basically almost the same as bread puddings but fancier.
+We like our bread pudding in America, but we also like French Toast casseroles, which are basically almost the same as bread puddings but fancier.

-My recipe is a reminder of the beautiful Mexican recipe of Capirotada that I absolutely love and make quite often.
+My recipe is a reminder of the beautiful Mexican recipe of Capirotada that I absolutely love and make pretty often.
 The secret of this Mexican bread pudding is the cheese that I sprinkle on top of the mixture of ingredients and bake to perfection.

 This blueberry bread pudding has cheese indeed on top.
 It is the perfect combination of sweet and salty.
-Still a dessert, but it is also balanced by adding cheese to it.
+While still a dessert, the sweetness is also balanced by adding cheese.

 It is also not very sweet.
 If you don't have a real appetite for overly sweet desserts or are looking for a less sugar coma-induced breakfast recipe, this bread pudding is for you.

-Depending on the type of bread you use and how sweet are the fresh/frozen berries you use, the amount of syrup you pour over it, this dessert could be as sweet as you want it.
+Depending on the type of bread you use, how sweet the fresh/frozen berries you use, and the amount of syrup you pour over it, this dessert could be as sweet as you want.
 You are the boss here!